IsraelShowell/School-Course-Evaluation-Web-Application/README.md

 - Database and its tables can be easily changed to allow for changes and updates
 - Multiple sessions can now be supported and done at once
 - Web application is accessible online
+- Database documentation is now added to showcase the flow of the application

 # Future Features to Implement:
 - Allow online access to users; Done!